-NARRATIVE SUPPLEMENT TO SUMMARY COMPENSATION TABLE FOR 2021 AND GRANTS OF PLAN BASED AWARDS IN 2021 TABLE
+NARRATIVE SUPPLEMENT TO SCT FOR 2022 AND GRANTS OF PLAN-BASED AWARDS IN 2022 TABLE

-The terms of our cash incentive plans and equity incentive awards are described under "-2021 Compensation Actions" above, our employment and severance agreements are described under "-Potential Payments upon Termination or Change in Control-Employment and Severance Protection Agreements" below, and our nonqualified deferred compensation plans are described under "-Nonqualified Deferred Compensation for 2021" below.
+The terms of our cash incentive plans and equity incentive awards are described under "-2022 Compensation Actions" above, and our employment and severance protection agreements are described under "-Potential Payments upon Termination or Change in Control-Employment and Severance Protection Agreements" below.

-OUTSTANDING EQUITY AWARDS AT DECEMBER 31, 2021
+OUTSTANDING EQUITY AWARDS AT DECEMBER 31, 2022

-The following table provides information regarding outstanding stock options and stock awards held by our NEOs as of December 31, 2021.
+The following table provides information regarding stock awards held by our NEOs as of December 31, 2022.
+No outstanding option awards were held by our NEOs as of December 31, 2022.